Back

 • A. Claire offers to negotiate a lower rent.
 Not in your notes.
 Nothing in Claire's column about rent negotiation.
 Eliminate.

-• B. The rent savings could fund a dedicated client lounge.
+• B. the rent savings could fund a dedicated client lounge.
 Matches the “Lounge from savings” cell in Anita's column.
 Correct.

-• D. The executive team has already decided.
+• D. the executive team has already decided.
 The narrator said the group is preparing a recommendation.
 Contradiction.
 Eliminate.

 Answer: B. The note-grid entry “Lounge from savings” in Anita's column traces directly to Ben's softening.
 Without the grid, options A and B both feel plausible.